Adrian Wilson (American football)

-Adrian Lemar Wilson (born October 12, 1979) is an American football executive and former safety who was the vice president of pro scouting for the Arizona Cardinals of the National Football League (NFL).
-Wilson is now the Vice President of Player Personnel for the Carolina Panthers (NFL).
+Adrian Lemar Wilson (born October 12, 1979) is an American former professional football player who was a safety in the National Football League (NFL).
+Wilson played college football for the NC State Wolfpack and was selected by the Arizona Cardinals in the third round of the 2001 NFL draft.
+He also played in the NFL for the New England Patriots and the Chicago Bears.

-Wilson played college football at NC State and was drafted by the Arizona Cardinals in the third round of the 2001 NFL Draft.
-He also played for the New England Patriots and Chicago Bears.
-Following the end of his playing career, Wilson joined the Cardinals as a regional scout and has been a member of their personnel department since 2015.
-Wilson parted ways with the team in February of 2023 though for a new opportunity in the Panthers front office.
+After his playing career, Wilson joined the Cardinals as a regional scout and served as a member of their personnel department from 2015 to 2022.
+Wilson parted ways with the team in February 2023 though for a new opportunity in the Carolina Panthers front office.

 Playing career

 College

 Wilson attended North Carolina State University, where he was a two-year starter at strong safety for the NC State Wolfpack football team.
 In 33 games (and 23 starts) with the Wolfpack, he posted 254 total tackles (144 solo tackles, 11 tackles-for-losses), 11 pass deflections and 3 passes intercepted.
-His 248 total tackles was the most by an N.C.
-State defensive back since James Walker collected 289 stops from 1993–95.
-At the end of his junior year, Wilson decided to forgo his senior season and enter the 2001 NFL Draft.
+His 248 total tackles was the most by an NC State defensive back since James Walker collected 289 stops from 1993 to 1995.
+At the end of his junior year, Wilson decided to forgo his senior season and enter the 2001 NFL draft.

 National Football League

 Arizona Cardinals

-The Arizona Cardinals selected Wilson in the third round (64th overall) of the 2001 NFL Draft.
+The Arizona Cardinals selected Wilson in the third round (64th overall) of the 2001 NFL draft.
 Wilson was the sixth safety drafted in 2001.